dotnet/iot/src/devices/Nmea0183/README.md

 Since NMEA 0183 is much simpler to parse and does not require specific electronic components, it is still in wide use.
 Bi-directional convertes from NMEA 0183 to NMEA 2000 are available from different vendors.

 In NMEA 0183 a device is either a talker or a listener.
-There are multiple types of sentences (or messages) which can be sent:
+There are multiple types of sentences (or messages) which can be sent or received.
-- talker sentence (`TalkerSentence` class) - most common message
-- query sentence (`QuerySentence` class) - almost never used by existing devices
-- propertiary sentence (not available here)

 Each message has a talker identifier (see `TalkerIdentifier`), sentence identifier (see `SentenceId`), fields and optional checksum.

 The following sentence ids are currently supported: